biocypher/biochatter-paper/manuscript.md

 In this way, the model can learn from additional context without the need for retraining or fine-tuning.
 This method is sometimes described as in-context learning [@doi:10.48550/arxiv.2303.17580] or retrieval-augmented generation [@rag].

-To provide access to this functionality in BioChatter, we implement classes for the connection to, and management of, vector database systems (in the vectorstore_host.py module), and for performing semantic search on the vector database and injecting the results into the prompt (in the vectorstore.py module).
+To provide access to this functionality in BioChatter, we implement classes for the connection to, and management of, vector database systems (in the `vectorstore.py` module), and for performing semantic search on the vector database and injecting the results into the prompt (in the `vectorstore_agent.py` module).
+An analogous implementation for KG retrieval is available in the `database_agent.py` module.
+Both retrieval mechanisms are integrated and provided to the BioChatter API via the `rag_agent.py` module.
 To demonstrate the use of the API, we add a “Retrieval-Augmented Generation” tab to the preview apps that allows the upload of text documents to be added to a vector database, which then can be queried to add contextual information to the prompt sent to the primary model.
 This contextual information is transparently displayed.
 Since this functionality requires a connection to a vector database system, we provide connectivity to a Milvus service, including a way to start the service in conjunction with a BioCypher knowledge graph and the BioChatter Light app in one Docker Compose workflow.